University of Canberra

 Fees and CSP

-The estimated fee is calculated based on your total and full-time study load of 48 credit points.
+The average full-course fee is calculated based on a full-time study load of 48 credit points.

 - The number of units studied per term.